sarafurd/Ecommercewebsite/README.md

-# Ecommercewebsite
-This is a school project that I did using PHP, Juery, HTML, and CSS.
+# Ecommercewebsite that sells essential oils written in PHP, Juery, HTML, and CSS.